smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-views-and-controllers.md

 #### `loadView`

 In case the view controller appears on the screen but does not have a loaded view the method `loadView` is called.
-By default `SDLViewController` implements the method placing a plain view to the view controller's view.
+By default `SDLViewController` implements the method placing a plain view to the view controller's view property.
 The app developer can override the method in order to do custom actions right before the view is created.
-The default implementation should be finde for most partners.
+The default implementation should be fine for most partners.

 This method is following [`UIViewController.loadView`](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621454-loadview?language=objc)